 Project and assignment based learning using traditional and digital materials, techniques and processes.
 Supported by research skills and critical and contextual awareness.

-- Corporate identity / Logo design
+- Corporate identity/logo design and branding

 - Concept art

 - Specialist pathway in Graphic Design or Illustration

 - Industry related projects

 - Final major project and end of year Exhibition

 - Industry standard Macs, PCs and software

 - Access to photo studios, print rooms and 3D craft facilities